 CONTEXT

-Education is available to students a few days after their admission, provided they are well enough.
-The education team liaise with parents and medical staff to devise an offer which is suitable.
-Currently we are able to offer up to 10 hours of education per week, taught on a 1:1 basis.
+The average length of stay is around 2 weeks, however there are a number of young people who stay for significantly longer, or are regularly admitted for treatment.
+Education is available to students after the first week of their admission, provided they are well enough to engage.
+The education team liaise with parents and medical staff to devise an offer which is suitable for them.
+Currently we are able to offer up to 5 hours of education per week, taught on a 1:1 basis.

 Children’s Hospital School University Hospitals of Leicester – NHS Trust Leicester Royal Infirmary – Leicester LE1 5WW